wendall911/BetterDays/README.md

 	#These are the pairs that define what speed time should run at, at the specified day/night tick
 	#The two default pairs need to exist, but their time speed values can be modified
 	interpolatedTimeList = ["0,1.0", "24000,1.0"]
+	#An alternative way to set day and night speed.
+This setting is mutually exclusive with seasonLatitude.
+	#This is the total number of minutes in a Minecraft day, including day and night.
+	#If a compatible seasons mod is used, the day / night speed will change depending on the season.
+	#If no compatible seasons mod is detected, the season is set to Early Spring by default.
+	#Range: 0.1 ~ 10000.0
+	seasonDayMinutes = 20.0
+	#The latitude to use for calculating the day/night offset based on the current season.
+	#Range: -90.0 ~ 90.0
+	seasonLatitude = 48.0

 	[time.effects]
 		#When applied, this effect syncs the passage of weather with the current speed of time.